 Not many people make real mincemeat anymore.
 I think it’s high time we turned that trend around!
 Meat gives mincemeat a superior texture and flavor, not to mention a satisfying historical frisson that really completes the experience.
-Start by cooking your ground beef.
+Start by assembling your ingredients.
+Step one: cook your ground beef.

 Drain it of excess fat, cool it, then place it in the bowl of a food processor.